eliasdefaria/The-Hit-Songs/README.md

 # THE_HIT_SONGS
-This program will prompt the user for a mp3 upload, then run it through a version of the KNN (K-nearest neighbors) machine learning algorithm that will predict it to be a "hit" or "not a hit".
+This program will prompt the user for a mp3 upload or youtube link, then run it through a version of the KNN (K-nearest neighbors) machine learning algorithm that will predict it to be a "hit" or "not a hit".

 The program analyzes four features of each uploaded song: